The news when in crisis

 Last week I met up with a man who told me about his youth during the Franco years.

-He told me about the time he traveled to Italy, in the early 1970s, and about a small incident which told me a lot about the power of freedom of speech and information.
+about a small incident which told me a lot about the power of freedom of

 It appears that at the time, Franco was having the last people he would order killed, killed.